mnapoli/gitstats/README.md

 ## Usage

-- clone the repository you want to analyze in a temporary directory (e.g. `/tmp/repository`)
-- add a `gitstats.yml` file in your current directory (you can create an empty directory if you want)
+- Add a `gitstats.yml` file in your current directory:
-- run `gitstats run /tmp/repository`

-Example of a `gitstats.yml`:

 ```yaml
 tasks: